xowski22/Product_Recomendation_System/docs/model_reseach.md

 Matrix Factorization
 -
-- helps to undestand the hidden patterns how users interact with items
+- helps to understand the hidden patterns how users interact with items
-- each dimention in vector is its own feature
+- each dimension in vector is its own feature
-- it learns by multipliyng vectors, thus giving us a prediction that matches the rating
+- it learns by multiplying vectors, thus giving us a prediction that matches the rating

 Other methods of Collaborative filtering
 -